-This annual conference, inaugurated in 2014, gives students the opportunity to design, plan, and execute their own conference with the financial and logistical support of the Rohatyn Center and its Student Advisory Board.
+This annual opportunity, inaugurated in 2014, gives students the opportunity to design, plan, and execute their own conference with the financial and logistical support of the Rohatyn Center and its Student Advisory Board.

-If you are interested in organizing the next student-organized conference, which will take place in January 2021, keep in mind the following guidelines:
+If you are interested in organizing a Spring 2021 student-organized workshop, keep in mind the following guidelines:

 - The topic has to be globally oriented.
 Avoid focusing on one country, nation or region!

 - You are encouraged to organize in a group.
 There is power in numbers!
 It will enable you to share the work and execute a superb event.

 - The submission deadline is Saturday, February 13, 2021.

 - To design new ways to explore questions you’ve encountered in the classroom.